coinpaprika/tutorials/ai-alert-system/README.md

-# Cryptocurrency Price Alert Bot
+# Build a Crypto Price Alert Bot with DexPaprika API

+## Overview
-A simple Node.js application that monitors cryptocurrency prices using the DexPaprika API and sends alerts to Telegram when price thresholds are met.
+This tutorial guides you through building a **real-time cryptocurrency price alert system** that monitors prices using the **DexPaprika API** and sends notifications to your Telegram when price thresholds are met.
+Perfect for traders and developers who want to stay updated on market movements without constant manual checking.

 ## Features
 - Track any cryptocurrency available on DexPaprika API
-- Set custom price thresholds
+- Set custom price thresholds for buy/sell opportunities
-- Get alerts when prices go above or below your target
+- Get instant alerts when prices go above or below your targets
-- Configurable check intervals
+- Configure check intervals to match your trading strategy
-- Notifications sent directly to your Telegram
+- Receive notifications directly on Telegram

 ## Prerequisites
 - Node.js (v14 or higher)
 - npm (Node Package Manager)
 - A Telegram account